AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 :code:`SegBinSpacing` of length :code:`n >=2` specifying the spacing on the non-dimensional time interval 0-1 for groups of evenly spaced segments.
 We then pass another list, :code:`SegsPerBin`, of length :code:`n-1` specifying an integer number of segments we want in each group.
 For example, we can replicate the behavior of the default method as shown below.
-Or alternatively, we could specify that we want to vary the density of segments across the :code:`phase`.
+Alternatively, we could specify that we want to vary the density of segments across the :code:`phase`.
 In most cases, the user's first option should be to just evenly space segments over the phase.
 One can also create a :code:`phase`, set the transcription method, and initial guess in the same call as shown on the final line.